This article originally appeared on VICE Canada.

 He said he had a few regrets.
 He apologized for not always being there for my brothers and me.
 He wished my mom wasn't still mad at him.
 Most of all, he said he hated how the people closest to him could only see his addiction, that it outweighed everything else that he's done in his life.
 Now, admittedly, getting pity is every addict's superpower.
 But I couldn't help but think how I had avoided the hard work of reaching out and looking at him and justified it by cordoning him off as an addict, a failure.

 I thought about the people I do that to constantly, those who I walk by in my day to day and brush off as I go from fancy patio to fancier patio.
 There was sadness in my dad's life but there was also community, a warmth that occurs when you're down at the bottom and forgotten about by everyone except those down there with you.

 Maybe this is what forgiveness looks like.
 It's not an explosion of sobbing catharsis or a deathbed confession; It's an appraisal, an honest reckoning about what you've lost but also what you have.
 My dad's life is tragic but I also saw some beauty in it.
 He's lived outside the boundaries of respectable society his entire life, making the moneyed and mannered uncomfortable whether as a teenage miscreant or a senior citizen dirtbag.
 He did it by living according to his own code.

-While we were hanging out, I watched him open numerous doors for people; we helped women unload boxes of diapers in a daycare center; he complained about young addicts he knew who never wanted to work for their cash.
+While we were hanging out, I watched him open numerous doors for people; we helped women unload boxes of diapers in a daycare centre; he complained about young addicts he knew who never wanted to work for their cash.
 He was funny, opinionated, hypocritical, charming, strange, and loving.
 He was my father and I'm so glad that, thanks to a simple twist of fate, I got a chance to finally meet him.